Big drop in US teen vaping seen with COVID school closures

 Earlier this month, the agency announced a ban on thousands of products, but it has not yet ruled on a handful of major manufacturers that account for most sales, including Juul and Vuse.

 The new government numbers show teen vaping habits are shifting away from those brands.
 The top brand cited by high schools students is a disposable e-cigarette called Puff Bar that comes in flavors like pink lemonade, strawberry and mango.
 Disposable e-cigarettes are not subject to the tight flavor restrictions of products like Juul, which is only available in menthol and tobacco.
-Only 6% of students said they regularly use Juul.
+Only 6% of students who vape said they prefer Juul.

 Follow Matthew Perrone on Twitter: @AP_FDAwriter